-Five hundred years ago on October 31, Martin Luther posted ninety-five theses.
+Five hundred one years ago on October 31, Martin Luther posted ninety-five theses.
 Those theses sparked a discussion in the one holy catholic and apostolic Church that is still ongoing.
 The first theses said:

 When our Lord and Master, Jesus Christ, said ‘Repent,’ He called for the entire life of believers to be one of repentance.

-In recognition of this 500th anniversary, I would like to give away a copy of the Christian Book of Concord bonded-leather-cover Second Edition from Concordia Publishing House.
+In recognition of this 501st anniversary, I would like to give away a copy of the Christian Book of Concord bonded-leather-cover Second Edition from Concordia Publishing House.
 This is similar to the regular hard-cover Second Edition, except it has a bonded-leather-cover with gold trim on the page edges and comes in a gift box.
 The condition is new, never used.

 If you would like to enter the drawing for a free copy, just fill out the form below.
 However, you must be at least 18 years old, may enter the drawing only once, and you must be a resident of the United States.

 After the winner is chosen at random, all names and emails will be permanently deleted.
 The deadline for entries is 12 noon CDT on All Saints’ Day, Thursday, November 1, 2018 A.D.

 I purchased my 2001 Ford Focus Zx3 brand new on October 19, 2000.
 After eighteen years and over 225,000 miles, I traded it in on September 19, 2018.

 18 years.
 Over 225,000 miles.
 The license plates now hang on my garage wall.
 Click on an image to start the slideshow.

 I was sad to see it go.
 The engine ran well, and everything worked, but rust was starting to become an issue.
 It’s not the car that meant so much, but rather the people, places, and adventures.
 For eighteen years, the little silver car was an avenue of God’s grace.
 Thank you for the memories and the travels!